KeyleXiao/AutoClick/README.md

 Press the configured hotkey (default `F2`) to scan the screen for your templates.

-Enable **Auto Start** in the settings window if you want the start button to run all items from top to bottom automatically.
+**Auto Start** is now enabled by default, causing the start button to run all items from top to bottom automatically.
 When unchecked, only the currently selected item is executed when you press start.

 The settings window also provides a **Fail-safe** option.
 When enabled (the